rhobs/observability-operator/docs/api.md

         <td><b><a href="#monitoringstackspecprometheusconfigremotewriteindexauthorization">authorization</a></b></td>
         <td>object</td>
         <td>
-          Authorization section for remote write<br/>
+          Authorization section for the URL.
+ It requires Prometheus >= v2.26.0.
+ Cannot be set at the same time as `sigv4`, `basicAuth`, or `oauth2`.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#monitoringstackspecprometheusconfigremotewriteindexbasicauth">basicAuth</a></b></td>
         <td>object</td>
         <td>
-          BasicAuth for the URL.<br/>
+          BasicAuth configuration for the URL.
+ Cannot be set at the same time as `sigv4`, `authorization`, or `oauth2`.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>bearerToken</b></td>
         <td>string</td>
         <td>
-          Bearer token for remote write.<br/>
+          *Warning: this field shouldn't used because the token value appears in clear-text.
+Prefer using `authorization`.*
+ *Deprecated: this will be removed in a future release.*<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>bearerTokenFile</b></td>
         <td>string</td>
         <td>
-          File to read bearer token for remote write.<br/>
+          File from which to read bearer token for the URL.
+ *Deprecated: this will be removed in a future release.
+Prefer using `authorization`.*<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>headers</b></td>
         <td>map[string]string</td>
         <td>
           Custom HTTP headers to be sent along with each remote write request.
 Be aware that headers that are set by Prometheus itself can't be overwritten.
-Only valid in Prometheus versions 2.25.0 and newer.<br/>
+ It requires Prometheus >= v2.25.0.<br/>
         </td>
         <td>false</td>
       </tr><tr>